Edie

 Alone with newborn twins?
 It actually wasn’t as bad as I thought.
 I think the adrenaline rush from their birth kept us going and going.
 Plus, it’s the only thing we needed to do.
 So we switched off taking care of them - meaning, I took one and Scott took one.
 We were only taking care of one at the same time.
 So it wasn’t all that bad.
 Just remember to sleep at every moment you can while you’re there and I guess, while you’re in your hotel room when you get back.
 We were free to come and go as we please and go back to the hotel but I think neither of us wanted to leave.
 There is a shower in the bathroom and they provide you with soap, towel and toilet paper.
 You needed to bring your own stuff, even more toilet paper, if you needed more.
 We stayed the whole two nights.

 We were discharged on Sunday afternoon.
 Note to any IPs staying at Clínica Médica de Jesús: you need to pay for your surrogates cafeteria bill or any other bill she might incur.
 It was totally fine with us to do so.
 Another note: cash only.
 So we get packed up and actually, we packed up way way earlier in the morning.
 We were SO ready to get out of there.
 The babies got one more bath and check-up from the pediatrician before we left and another feeding.
 We left at around 1345 and our ride back to the hotel was, get this….. a regular Taxi!
+We wanted to just get back to the hotel so we piled in.
+Also, there were no seatbelt in the back and I held on to the carseats for dear life.
+It was a short maybe 5-8 minute drive back to the hotel.
+The taxi driver was careful to avoid the pot holes and bumps and what not.

 So here we are, nine days later (sorry to write part two so late, it’s kinda hard to find a good chunk of time to write) and we’ve been at the hotel.
 We are here this long because we are waiting for our official birth certificates.
 Remember, things don’t run the same here as back home in the U.S. so you will need need need to pack your patients like no other!
 Start practicing your patience now!
 It’s actually not too bad being here trapped in the hotel.
 It’s great great great bonding time with the babies because you have no other responsibilities other than to the babies.